Contents of the Article

-Such Jewish law was strictly anti-natural as can be seen.
-For example, if the husband lusted for his wife’s naked body, or committed any forbidden sexual act he was said to have permitted Lilith to enter the impregnated womb and therefore have power over the child.
+Such Jewish law was strictly anti-natural.
+For example, if the husband lusted for his wife’s naked body, or committed any forbidden sexual act he was said to have permitted Lilith to enter the impregnated womb.
+And therefore have power over the child.

 t was universally believed even until the last century that any strong thought or emotion in the minds of a man or woman during lovemaking would impress itself on the engendered fetus.

 For example, it was superstitiously thought if a dog barking frightened the woman at the moment of climax the produced child would have hair growing all over its face.
 If either parent grimaced in pleasure during lovemaking, a child born of the union would have ugly or twisted facial features.